Skip to Content

 FHA Self-Sufficiency Test Example

-Following is an example.
-Imagine you’re buying a 4-unit home with FHA and you want to see if the home passes the test.
+Here's an example: Imagine you’re buying a 4-unit home with an FHA loan and want to see if it passes the test.

 Total units including owner-occupied unit4